Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Generalized Approximation

 Throughout this Supplemental Material, we confine ourselves to the complex case.
-Though omitted here, we also worked out the real case and always found identical final results in (\ref{s291}) apart from the higher order corrections in $s$.
+Though omitted here, we also worked out the real case and always found identical final results in (\ref{s291}) apart from the higher-order corrections in $s$.
 Unfortunately, we are not aware of a simple general argument why this is so.
-(Item (i) in Sec.~\ref{s13} may be considered as a first hint.)
+(The argument from Sec.~\ref{sec:RandMatEns:InvarianceProperty} may be considered as a first hint.)
 We also remark that in contrast to the final results, the intermediate steps often differ quite considerably.
-For instance, in the real case only phases $\phi_n\in\{0,\pi\}$ would be admitted in (\ref{s230}), leading still to the same conclusion as in (\ref{s240})-(\ref{s270}) and (\ref{s290}), whereas (\ref{s280}) becomes invalid, and also the evaluation of $F^{mn}_{\mu_1\mu_2}$ and $G^{mn}_{\mu_1\mu_2}$ in the following subsections yields quantitatively different results.
+For instance, in the real case only phases $\phi_\nu\in\{0,\pi\}$ would be admitted in (\ref{s230}), leading still to the same conclusion as in (\ref{s240})--(\ref{s270}) and (\ref{s290}), whereas (\ref{s280}) becomes invalid, and also the evaluation of $F^{mn}_{\mu_1\mu_2}$ and $G^{mn}_{\mu_1\mu_2}$ in the following subsections yields quantitatively different results.